 Quality Moody's Standard & Poor's

 Best Quality Aaa AAA

 High Quality Aa AA

 Upper-medium grade A A

-Medium grade Ваа BBB
+Medium grade Baa BBB

 Junk Bonds/Speculative/High Yield Ba, B, Caa, Ca BB, B, CCC, CC

 Default - D

-Bond ratings are subject to change by factors that affect the company's credit.
+It is a good idea to track a bond's rating as they are subject to change by factors that affect the company's credit.

-The ratings that appear for the bonds IB offers are from sources IB believes to be reliable; however, IB cannot guarantee their accuracy.
+The ratings that appear for the bonds IB offers are from sources IB believes to be reliable, however, IB cannot guarantee accuracy.